-When a secure connection is required HCC provides a verifiable TLS module to handle encryption independently of MQTT.
-Additionally a client can provide a user name and password so that the broker can authenticate the client.
-When MQTT operates over a TLS connection, both the client and the server can authenticate each other using x.509 certificates.
+The MQTT Client is part of the HCC MISRA-compliant TCP/IP stack and is designed specifically for use with it.
+It uses verifiable TLS for secure connections to handle encryption independently of MQTT.
+A client can also provide a user name and password so that the broker can authenticate the client.
+When MQTT operates over a TLS connection, both the client and the server can authenticate each other using X.509 certificates.